pallavi-rao/minipaypal/README.md

 ## Notes

 - The password of all the test users is same as the user name.
 For example, password of alice is "alice"
-- User "admin" with password "admin" has admin previleges
+- User "admin" with password "admin" has admin privileges on the paypal site.